 Question: Our organization has personal health information data in our databases.
 How would Power BI handle security when datasets are published in the cloud?

-Answer: If you must be HIPPA/HITECH compliant, the good news is that Office 365 (and Power BI) are compliant.
+Answer: If you must be HIPAA/HITECH compliant, the good news is that Office 365 (and Power BI) are compliant.
 You will need to create a Business Associate Agreement (BAA) with Microsoft.
-This provides details on your specific responsibilities to remain HIPPA compliant.
+This provides details on your specific responsibilities to remain HIPAA compliant.

 More generally, data can be encrypted at rest in both Azure and Office 365.
 In many ways, your data is more secure within Office 365 that it is in many on-premises locations given the robust security measures Microsoft employs.
 More info can be found here.

 Question: Can descriptions be added to data elements so that end users can create their own reports?

 Answer: Yes, Power BI allows a great deal of flexibility when creating reports and dashboards.
 As discussed in the Webinar, you can actually mash up data from different repositories and shape it in any way you like.
 Your data is stored in the cloud so you always have access.

 Question: Can you bring Power BI dashboards into a SharePoint site?